citp/privacy-policy-historical/b/bo/boi/boingboing.net.md

 We use Google Analytics to help us understand how you engage with our site so that we can improve it.
 Google Analytics reports website trends without identifying individual visitors.
 You may install a Google Analytics Opt-Out Browser Button [here](https://tools.google.com/dlpage/gaoptout?hl=en-GB).
 The Google Analytics Privacy Policy can be read [here](https://www.google.com/analytics/learn/privacy.html).

 2\.
-Mint

-We host Mint Analytics on our servers to understand how our visitors interact with our site.
-Our reports aggregate user activity anonymously and do not identify you individually.

-3\.
 Social Media Widgets

 We display sharing buttons so you can use social networking to share items from our site.
 This includes [Rune](https://www.secretrune.com/privacy-policy), which allows us to understand what content you thought was worth sharing.

 It also includes the Facebook recommend button and other interactive mini-programs that run on our site that collect your IP address, which page you are visiting on our site, and sets a cookie to enable the widget to function properly.
 Your interactions with these Widgets are governed by the privacy policy of the company providing them, not by this Privacy Policy.

-4\.
+3\.
 Google FeedBurner for RSS

 Our content is syndicated and distributed through Feedburner, owned by Google.
 When you subscribe to the RSS feed, your account is controlled by Google Accounts, and we have no access to the personal information you share with them.
 Read the [Google Privacy Policy](http://www.google.com/policies/privacy/).

-5\.
+4\.
 Affiliate Programs

 Not technically an analytics cookie,
 but you should know that we present links in a format that